canonical/temporal-k8s-operator/CONTRIBUTING.md

 # Modify nginx config file
 nano nginx.conf

-# Navigate to ## start server and ensure that the lines relating to port 80 have http2 at the end
+# Navigate to "## start server" and ensure that the lines relating to port 80 have http2 at the end
 listen 80 default_server reuseport backlog=4096 http2;
 listen [::]:80 default_server reuseport backlog=4096 http2;